-If you were hit by a drunk driver, you may be able to sue a bar if one overserved them.
+If you were hit by a drunk driver, you may be able to sue a bar if it overserved the driver.
 These cases fall under Texas’s dram shop laws.

 Table of Contents